mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_build/html/_sources/docs/home.md

 - [What Is a Python Environment, Really?](#env)

-## Execution Environment vs. Execution Platform
+##  Execution Platform vs. Execution Environment
 <a name="exe"></a>

 A common misconception among beginners is that Python code that runs once will always run again without modification.
 In reality, Python programs are highly sensitive to their environments.
 A small change in a package version, a missing dependency, or a different operating system can break otherwise correct code.

-The **execution platform** refers to the physical or virtual system where the code runs:
+- The **execution platform** refers to the physical or virtual system where the code runs:

   - A personal laptop or desktop

   - A shared server

   - A high-performance computing (HPC) cluster

   - A cloud-based service such as Google Colab

-The **execution environment** refers to the software context:
+- The **execution environment** refers to the software context:

-- **The Python interpreter version**

-The specific release of the Python runtime that executes the code, determining available language features and standard library behavior.
+  - **The Python interpreter version**: The specific release of the Python runtime that executes the code, determining available language features and standard library behavior.

-- **Installed third-party packages**

-Libraries developed and maintained by the community or organizations that are not part of the Python standard library and must be installed separately.
+  - **Installed third-party packages**: Libraries developed and maintained by the community or organizations that are not part of the Python standard library and must be installed separately.

-- **Package versions and dependency trees**

-The exact versions of installed packages and the full hierarchy of direct and indirect dependencies required by a project.
+  - **Package versions and dependency trees**: The exact versions of installed packages and the full hierarchy of direct and indirect dependencies required by a project.

-- System libraries required by Python packages

-Non-Python, operating-system–level libraries (e.g., BLAS, OpenSSL, CUDA) that certain Python packages depend on to install or run correctly.
+  - **System libraries required by Python packages**: Non-Python, operating-system–level libraries (e.g., BLAS, OpenSSL, CUDA) that certain Python packages depend on to install or run correctly.

 Confusing these two concepts often leads to fragile workflows.
 This chapter treats them separately but shows how they interact.